On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

 where $G(f)$ is the set of all extensions of $f$.

 \begin{example} Consider the character $f_1 = AAABB$.
-We now calculate the probability of $f_1$ evolving under the i.i.d. $N_2$-model on tree $(T_1,\theta_{T_1})$ depicted in Figure \ref{T1_ex1}, where the edges are labeled with the associated substitution probabilities.
-Now we proceed as follows: First, we have to choose a root state with probability 1/2 (for example and without loss of generality, we can choose $A$).
+We now calculate the probability of $f_1$ evolving under the i.i.d. $N_2$-model with alphabet $\{A,B\}$ on tree $(T_1,\theta_{T_1})$ depicted in Figure \ref{T1_ex1}, where the edges are labeled with the associated substitution probabilities.
+Now we proceed as follows: First, we have to choose a root state with probability 1/2 (for example we can choose $A$).
 Then, we have to take into account all possible extensions, i.e. all ways of assigning states to the inner vertices $u$, $v$ and $\rho$.
-Exemplarily, we consider the extension $g_1$ of $f_1$ where $\rho$ is assigned $A$ and $u$ and $v$ are labeled with $B$ and calculate its probability:
+By way of example, we consider the extension $g_1$ of $f_1$ where $\rho$ is assigned $A$ and $u$ and $v$ are labeled with $B$ and calculate its probability:

 In the same way we can calculate the probabilities for all extensions of $f_1$.
 By summing up over all extensions of $f_1$ we derive the following probability for character $f_1$:

 \end{example}